 - A second East Asian language (1-year minimum) or one semester of a classical East Asian language may count for one elective course.

-If you have any questions about the undergraduate major, please contact the Director of Undergraduate Studies, Paul Anderer (email@example.com).
-Office hours are held every Friday, from 3-5 p.m. in 414 Kent Hall.
+If you have any questions about the undergraduate major, please contact the Director of Undergraduate Studies.

 East Asian Studies majors who wish to write a senior thesis apply to the EALAC Senior Thesis Program at the end of their junior year.
 Students must have at least a 3.6 GPA in courses taken in the major at the time of the application.
-Students interested in applying to the Senior Thesis Program should submit a hard copy of the EALAC Senior Thesis Program Application (see Undergraduate Planning Sheets and Forms) to the EALAC Academic Coordinator, in 407 Kent by Friday, May 1st at 5:00 p.m.
-Decisions will be made by June 1, when grades for the second semester have been received.
+Students interested in applying to the Senior Thesis Program should submit the EALAC Senior Thesis Program Application (see Undergraduate Planning Sheets and Forms) along with a Thesis Overview and writing sample.
+The application period for the Senior Thesis Program opens in March and closes the last Friday in April.

 All potential thesis writers are required to enroll in Senior Thesis Research Workshop (EAAS UN3999 Research in East Asian Studies) in the fall of the senior year.
 Students who perform satisfactorily in this workshop, successfully complete a thesis proposal, and find a faculty advisor will then write the Senior Thesis itself in the spring semester under the direction of the advisor and a graduate student tutor (EAAS UN3901).

 How long should a senior thesis be?
 As a rule of thumb, the senior thesis should be about 30-35 pages of text (double-spaced, normal typeface and margins) and 5-8 pages of references.
 Under no circumstances should a thesis exceed a total of 50 pages including references) without the special permission of the advisor.
 It is quality that counts, not quantity.